josdejong/mathjs/README.md

 - Version 0.4.0 (2013-03-16):
     - Implement Arrays
 - Version 0.5.0
-    - Implement Matrices
+    - Implement Matrix and Range
+- Version 0.6.0
+    - More on matrices
 - Version 1.0.0
     - Extensive testing
-    - Add examples and documentation
+    - Examples and documentation

 ## License